Gallahorn/Ultraviolence/README.md

 ## 1. Make sure you have a clean cyberpunk installation.
   ### Use [Mod remover - with full backup](https://www.nexusmods.com/cyberpunk2077/mods/8597)
+  ### Make sure you read everything here and do everything!

+    Make sure you have all DLC installed.

     Download the cyberpunk2077_disable_all_mods_executable and put it in your cyberpunk folder and run the exe file. then verify your cyberpunk installation through steam.